-The articles are generally well balanced on the international law principles applicable to the protection of persons in the event of disasters.
-Brazil appreciates that the basic principle of State sovereignty was reaffirmed in the preamble to the articles and in article 13, which codifies the well-established norm that requires the consent of the affected States for the provision of external assistance.
+The articles drafted by the ILC are generally well balanced, particularly in relation to the international law principles applicable to the protection of persons in the event of disasters.
+Brazil appreciates that the basic principle of State sovereignty was reaffirmed in the Preamble.
+We also appreciate that Article 13 codifies the well-established norm that requires the consent of the affected States for the provision of external assistance.

 We also welcome the fact that the Commission reserved a self-standing draft article on the inherent dignity of the human person, followed by a provision on the need to respect and protect the human rights of persons affected by disasters.
 It is important never to lose sight of the human rights perspective when addressing disaster displacement.
+In addition, we also acknowledge positively the reference to the principles of humanity, neutrality, and impartiality in the provision of humanitarian assistance.